Gricad/calcul/_drafts/2017-04-13-nix-tutorial.markdown

 rm -rf ~/.nix-profile
 {% endhighlight %}

-# Using Nix
+# Using Nix basics
 ## Activate your Nix environment

-To use your new Nix environment, you have to activate it typing :
+To use your new Nix environment, you have to enable it typing :
 {% highlight bash %}
 source ~/.nix-profile/etc/profile.d/nix.sh
 {% endhighlight %}